cloudscale-ch/ansible-collection-cloudscale/README.md

         api_token: ...
 ```

-Or you can add full namepsace and collection name in the `collections` element:
+Or you can add the full namespace and collection name in the `collections` element:

 ```yaml
 ---